-Michaela Nagyidaiová (*1996, Bratislava) is a Slovak documentary photographer based between in Bratislava.
-She is interested in discovering personal stories, analysing the connection between landscape and memory, the impact of socialism in Slovakia and Eastern Europe, as well as identity and ancestral heritage.
+Michaela Nagyidaiová (*1996, Bratislava) is a Slovak documentary photographer based in Bratislava.
+Her work analyses the connection between landscape and memory, the aftermath of socialism in Slovakia and Eastern & Central EU, as well as identity, and ancestral heritage.

 Documenting places, people, or objects that she has a connection is what drives her to take photographs.
-Michaela is often working with memories, such as visualising someone else’s or her own memories through images, archival materials as well as text.
-Her work examines historically significant landscapes that have over time become forgotten or hidden in our contemporary life.
-This way, the intention is to revive the past, discuss it, and relate it to our present-day issues.
+Her projects examine historically significant landscapes that have over time become forgotten or hidden in our contemporary society.
+This way, the intention is to revive the past, discuss it, and draw connections to our present-day events or issues.

 She graduated from MA in Photojournalism & Documentary Photography at the London College of Communication in 2019.

 Michaela is a member of Women Photograph since 2021.